mulesoft-catalyst/cicd-pipelines-azure-yaml/README.md

 1. main
 2. develop

-two entry points for github actions for each branches and build_deploy_reusable.yml is re-usable workflow file:
+two entry points for each branches. [ it's better to have two pipeline yaml file for each env rather than combining into one monolithic]

-.github/workflows/ci_cd_pipeline_development.yml@develop
-  This is PR triggered for develop branch

-.github/workflows/ci_cd_pipeline_release_stage_prod.yml@main
-  This is manually triggered. asks user input in which environment you want to push the release.
+- azure-dev-build-pipeline.yml
+- azure-release-build-pipeline.yml

-# Environment and Secrets Setup
+# Azure Environment and Secrets Setup
 ## Environment
-There are few environment created [ this is optional for private repo as environment is not supported in private repo ]:
+There are few environment created
-1. dev
+1. dev-01
 2. qa
 3. staging
 4. prod